 Age and Dementia Friendly Best Practices

-Age Friendly is a community that is livable for residents of all ages inclusive of older adults and those living with dementia.
-Age friendly communities strive to be equitable and accessible with walkable streets, housing and transportation options, access to services, and opportunities for residents to participate in community activities.
+Age-friendly communities are livable for residents of all ages, inclusive of older adults and those living with dementia.
+Age-friendly communities strive to be equitable and accessible with walkable streets, housing and transportation options, access to services, and opportunities for residents to participate in community activities.

 Best Practice: Convene leaders of municipal departments, businesses, local citizen groups, regional planning agencies, and private and non-profit organizations to align interests with a goal of creating an ongoing process of community assessment, action planning and implementation, and prioritize age and dementia-friendly efforts.
 Create process to support, acknowledge and reward local businesses and non-profit entities that work to become age and/or dementia friendly.